mdscheuerell/bgc_meta/data/readme.md

 2) `annual_data.csv`

-Both of them were created by the script `/analysis/01_data_munging.R`, which takes information from the files located in these sub-directories:
+Both of them were created by the script `/analysis/01_data_munging.R`, which extracts information from the files located in these sub-directories:

 * `/managed/`

 * `/unmanaged/`

-## Metadata
+## Descriptions

+Here are the descriptions of the columns within the 2 data files.

 ### Monthly data

+#### 25 columns

 | Column name | Description |
 |:------------|:--------------|